Room Camp: Manga

+Chapter list

 Anime

+An animated Room Camp was first seen in the post-credits scene of the episodes of the first season of Laid-Back Camp.
 In July 2018, producer Shōichi Hotta approached animation producer Ryoji Maru with a project that includes the second season of Laid-Back Camp, a short anime, and a film.
 In October 2018, the short anime series was announced.
-In April 2019, Masato Jinbo was announced as the director, Mutsumi Ito as the series composition writer, Mutsumi Sasaki as the character designer and chief animation director, and Laid-Back Camp (2018) director Yoshiaki Kyogoku as the supervisor of the series at C-Station, with DeNA producing it.
+In April 2019, Masato Jinbo was announced as the director, Mutsumi Ito as the head of series composition, Mutsumi Sasaki as the character designer and chief animation director, and Laid-Back Camp (2018) director Yoshiaki Kyogoku as the supervisor of the series at C-Station.
 The series revolves around the idea of a "stamp rally".
 Ito ensured that viewers would feel as satisfied as they would after viewing an episode of Kuishinbo!
 Mansai, a weekly Japanese cooking mini-program.
 The staff did location scouting to feature them in the series.
 Akiyuki Tateyama composed the series through film scoring, while Asaka performed the ending theme music "The Sunshower" composed by Eri Sasaki.
 Asaka felt that the theme music gave an "after-school" feeling and described it as a "kind of song that goes well with sunsets".

 The series began airing in Japan on AT-X, Tokyo MX, and BS11 on January 6, 2020, and on YBS on January 12.
 Crunchyroll and Ani-One also streamed the series on its premiere.
-In November 2022, the series became available to view on Amazon Prime Video in Japan.

 FuRyu released the series on Blu-ray and DVD in Japan on May 27, 2020.
 They include a special episode titled "Sauna, Food, and a Three-Wheeler", directed by Kyogoku from a script written by Laid-Back Camp series composition head Jin Tanaka.
 It was first streamed on YouTube for one day on April 29, 2020, and was added on Crunchyroll on March 4, 2021, and on Ani-One on April 17.
+In November 2022, the series became available to view on Amazon Prime Video in Japan.

 Episode list

 Live action

-In March 2021, a live-action adaptation of the manga series was announced to be aired along with the second season of the live-action version of Laid-Back Camp.
+In March 2021, a live-action adaptation of the manga series was announced to be airing alongside the second season of the live-action version of Laid-Back Camp.